Ch0wW/dfsv-fixes/README.md

 - `ssh root@ipofyourinstance`
 - Enter the password, proceed to next section.

-**Deploying the servers (Native/No-Docker)**
+## Deploying the servers (Native/No-Docker Method) - ADVANCED METHOD

-1. In your linux system, execute the following lines
+1. Create a regular user called `q3df` (**very important**)
-- `git clone https://github.com/neyoneit/dfsv.git -b nodocker`
+2. As root, run `./install.sh` to install all required packages
-- `cd dfsv`
+3. As root, copy `home-q3df-game-nfs-maps.mount` to `/etc/systemd/system/`
-- `sudo ./install.sh`
+4. As root, `systemctl enable home-q3df-game-nfs-maps.mount` and `systemctl start home-q3df-game-nfs-maps.mount`
-- `./launch-native.sh`
+5. As `q3df`, run `./install_defrag.sh`
-2. Follow the instructions on the command line
+6. Configure `sv.conf` to your liking.
-3. Check running servers with `ps aux | grep oDFe.ded`
+7. Once done, run `./start-servers.sh`.
-4. Connect to `your instance's ip:port` through a defrag client
+8. Connect to `your instance's ip:port` through a defrag client

 **Customization**
 1. ssh into your instance